 action.

-In order to fix these problems, you need to modify the product archive template in your theme (or child theme).
+You need to modify the product archive template in your theme (or child theme) to fix these problems.
 Either make sure it runs the woocommerce_before_shop_loop

 directly.